threedworld-mit/tdw/Documentation/lessons/drone/drone.md

 ![](images/collision_detection.gif)

+## Physical realism

+**Drones are *not* entirely physically realistic.**

+Drones *are* realistic in that they look like drones and respond to [PhysX forces](../physx/forces.md).
+Whenever you set the drone's lift, drive, or turn values,  you are adjusting forces being applied to it per communicate() call.
+As explained above, drones can collide with objects.

+However, TDW doesn't simulate true aerodynamic.
+Drones "fly" by ignoring the simulation's gravity.

 ## Low-level description

 The drone is added to the scene via [`add_drone`](../../api/command_api.md#add_drone).
 And [avatar](../core_concepts/avatars.md) is attached to the drone via [`create_avatar`](../../api/command_api.md#create_avatar) and [`parent_avatar_to_drone`](../../api/command_api.md#parent_avatar_to_drone).